In this section

 For some children who are diagnosed with cancer, standard treatment therapies may not work.
 That’s when our experts in the COMPASS Clinic get involved.

 This is the future of cancer care.
-And it’s at Children’s Wisconsin now.
+And the future is now at Children’s Wisconsin.

 To schedule a consultation, call (414) 266-2420.

 See an article about the COMPASS Clinic in Pediatric Rounds!